Adrian-Ng/Adrian-Ng.github.io/_java/VaR/00-var-main.md

 We pass a collection of `HistoricalQuote` to `getArrayList`, which returns a collection of `Double` in an `ArrayList`.

 In this method, we iterate through `HistoricalQuote` and invoke `getClose()`, which emits a `BigDecimal`.
-At each iteration, we take the previous and current `BigDecimal` and compute the percentage change.
+At each iteration, we take the previous and current `BigDecimal` and compute the percentage change, which is defined as follows:

 $$
 /frac{S_{t-1}-S_{t}}{S_{t}}